-The community can be unpredictable and unnerving if you have difficulties
+The community can be unpredictable and daunting if you have difficulties

-processing sensory

-input.
-Most of the simple things like going to a café or visiting a sports centre can be overwhelming and could tip someone into such a state of sensory confusion that all pleasure from the activity
+processing sensory input.
+Most of the simple things like going to a cafe or visiting a sports centre can be overwhelming and could tip someone into such a state of sensory confusion that all pleasure

 Bird Aid invites people to meet each week in a safe environment in a rural area of Hailsham.

-support their engagement and connections with others.
-In doing this, we aim to make an unpredictable environment more predictable, whilst also gently extending their personal boundaries.
-Bird
+tailored way to support their engagement and connections with others.
+In doing this, we aim to make an unpredictable environment more predictable, whilst also gently extending their personal

-Aid offers a chance for people to ‘find their feet’ out of their safe home environment and the opportunity to become more aware of other people and develop relationships and friendships with people
+boundaries.
+Bird Aid offers a chance for people to ‘find their feet’ out of their safe home environment and the opportunity to become more aware of other people and develop relationships and

-they wouldn’t normally meet.
-We see it as a step in the journey towards being able to safely and confidently access the opportunities the community offers all of us.
+friendships with people they wouldn’t normally meet.
+We see it as a step in the journey towards being able to safely and confidently access the opportunities the community offers all of